Askarpour/askarpour.github.io/_pages/publications.md

 <h3>Project Deliverables</h3>

 * Infrastructure as CodeManagement-Sodalite (SOftware Defined AppLication Infrastructures managemenT and Engineering) (2020).
 Milan, Italy: Politecnico di Milano.
-* Safety Assurance at GM and Using Model Management to Support It Deliverable D8: Suggestions on how to integrate aspects of the system/software development and safety processes at General Motors (2019).
+* Safety Assurance and Using Model Management to Support It: Suggestions on how to integrate aspects of the system/software development and safety processes (2019).
 Hamilton, Canada: MCMaster University.

 <h3>Presentations</h3>